amnn/typed-geomlab-report/report.md

 \end{figure}

 \begin{figure}[htbp]
   \caption{New proof rules in HM for cons and nil types.
-Note that, as $:$ has now become overloaded to mean both the cons type constructor, and the separator in a type judgement, from now on, we will use $::$ to denote the latter.}\label{fig:prod-ty-rules}
+Note that, as $:$ has now become overloaded to mean both the \textit{cons} type constructor and the separator in a type judgement, from now on, we will use $::$ to denote the latter.}\label{fig:prod-ty-rules}
   \begin{prooftree}
     \AXC{}
     \RightLabel{\scriptsize($[\,]$-intro)}